Sparse Lerner operators in infinite dimensions: Preliminary results and notations

-The proof readily follows by writing $w(E_S)= w(Q)-w(S)$ and rearranging in the previous inequality. \end{proof}
+The proof readily follows by writing $\int_{E_S}w d\mu= \int_Q w d\mu - \int_S w d\mu$ and rearranging in the previous inequality. \end{proof}

-In the context of dyadic Muckenhoupt weights, we can actually get away with a sharper version of the portion preserving property, which does not utilize the full strength the dyadic $A_2$-condition.
-Instead it relies on the weaker notion of dyadic $A_{\infty}$-weights.
-We state and prove a tailor-made version of this principle.
+In the context of dyadic Muckenhoupt weights, we can actually obtain a sharper version of the portion preserving property, which does not utilize the full strength of the dyadic $A_2$-condition and instead relies on the weaker notion of dyadic $A_{\infty}$-weights.
+In the context of $\A_\infty(\mu)$, we shall need to assume that $\mu$ is a doubling measure with constant $K_\mu$, previously defined in \eqref{Doublingcond}.
+We state and prove a tailor-made version of this principle in the following context.